Rapid City home damaged in early morning fire

 Three other homes evacuated as firefighters doused the flames

 RAPID CITY, S.D.
-(KOTA) - A Rapid City home was extensively damaged in an early morning fire on Wednesday.
+(KEVN) - A Rapid City home was extensively damaged in an early morning fire on Wednesday.

 The fire on the 1500 block of East Saint Patrick Street was first spotted by the Rapid City Fire Department’s Medic 4 crew just before 6:30 a.m.
 They were on another call when they noticed smoke coming from the trailer.
 Still, by the time firefighters arrived the home was reportedly fully engulfed in flames.